39 Valentine’s Day Ideas on a Budget

 21. Plan a daylong road trip

 Are you and your honey craving a getaway?
 A road trip can be the perfect romantic escape you need.
 Download your favorite podcasts, gas up the car and drive to an area you both know and love.
 If your day ends with a sunset on the beach, even better.

 You don’t need to travel to Venice to experience a romantic boat ride.
 If you’re lucky enough to live near a lake that rents out boats to the public, a row (or pedal) around the lake can be great fun.

 Inexpensive Valentine’s Day Gift Ideas

-From small Valentine’s gifts to DIY surprises, here are the best affordable options for gift-giving this year:
+From small Valentine’s gifts to DIY surprises, here are the best and cheap Valentine's Day ideas for gift-giving this year:

 In so many ways, love notes hold more sentimental value than a gift.
 Put some thought into the words and make them count.

 Find a favorite picture of you and your loved one, put it in a nice frame, and display it somewhere prominent.
 Try to find a photo of a romantic memory, like your trip to Cancun several years ago.